 A detailed Internal Audit review was undertaken of the system involved and all recommendations made were agreed by Management.
-A follow-up of the implementation of these actions will be undertaken in September 2022 to assess progress and to re-assess the risks.
+A follow up in 2022/23 indicated that the implementation of the agreed recommendations relies upon the introduction of a new IT system which has been delayed.
+Further follow up will be undertaken in 2023/24.
 Internal Audit and the Corporate Anti-fraud team also undertook extensive work to support the Police criminal investigation during 2021/22.

 The independently led review concluded that 'Whilst direct responsibility for any fraud must rest with anyone found guilty of perpetrating it and whilst it is not possible to prevent fraud from happening entirely, the Council does recognise the importance of putting in place a range of controls designed to mitigate against that risk and make it less likely to happen.
 Those steps are essentially in place in terms of corporate frameworks.'
 Five recommendations were made to further strengthen these and the implementation of these will be followed up along with the Internal Audit recommendations in September.

-The output of the independent review and the Internal Audit reviews of the systems along with the resulting action plans will be presented to the GARMS Committee in due course and have been fed into the 2021/22 annual review of governance.
+The output of the Internal Audit review of the system along with the resulting action plan was presented to the GARMS Committee on the 30 November 2022 and has been fed into the 2021/22 annual review of governance..

-8.6 Significant Governance Issue 2020/21
+8.6.
+Significant Governance Issue 2020/21